Generic Name: ISOtretinoin (Systemic) (eye soe TRET i noyn)

 - Raised pressure in the brain has happened with ISOtretinoin (systemic).
 This can cause long lasting loss of eyesight and sometimes death.
 Call your doctor right away if you have a bad headache, dizziness, upset stomach or throwing up, or seizures.
 Call your doctor right away if you have weakness on 1 side of the body, trouble speaking or thinking, change in balance, or change in eyesight.

-- Very bad bowel problems may happen with ISOtretinoin (systemic) (inflammatory bowel disease).
-Tell your doctor right away if you have signs like very bad loose stools (diarrhea), belly pain, bleeding from the rectum, or rectal pain.
+- Severe bowel problems may happen with ISOtretinoin (systemic) (inflammatory bowel disease).
+Tell your doctor right away if you have signs like severe diarrhea, stomach pain, bleeding from the rectum, or rectal pain.
 This may clear up after you stop the drug but sometimes it may not go away.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.